-User experience (UX) is one of the most overlooked aspects of eCommerce stores.
+But UX is one of the most overlooked aspects of eCommerce stores.
 Companies pour thousands of dollars into Facebook ads, design, and product research.

 To create a better experience for your visitors, and increase your bottom line in the process, let’s take a look at 15 eCommerce UX best practices.

-1. Create an Uncluttered, Clean, and Clear Homepage
+2. Create a Clean, and Clear Homepage

 You only get about half a second to make a first impression.

 Your homepage is the first thing your users will see when they come across your site, and it’s usually the page that gets the most traffic.
 It’s crucial to make it look clean, uncluttered, and have a clear purpose.